starlord-daniel/ansible-intro-raspberry/README.md

 # Raspberry Pi Ansible demo

-A simple demo Ansible project as a starting point to configure your Raspberry PI
+A simple demo Ansible project as a starting point to configure your Raspberry PI.

+Run the playbook with: `ansible-playbook playbook.yml -i ansible_hosts`

 ## Folder Structure